2018 Donald F. Smith Award - Outstanding Performing Artist

 2012 Julie Wilson Award - Outstanding Performing Artist

-Shana is a classically trained legit actress/singer and award-winning supper club/cabaret/concert performer who has played at venues such as Westminster Abbey in London, Carnegie Hall (Weill Recital Hall), Jazz at Lincoln Center (Rose Theater), Feinsteins at The Regency, Feinsteins/54 Below, Birdland Jazz Club, Amarnick-Goldstein Concert Hall, Westhampton Beach Performing Arts Center, and The Missouri Theatre as well as London's Crazy Coqs and The Pheasantry to name a few.
+Shana is a classically trained actress/singer and award-winning supper club/cabaret/concert performer who has played at venues such as Carnegie Hall (Weill Recital Hall), Jazz at Lincoln Center (Rose Theater), Feinsteins at The Regency, Feinsteins/54 Below, Birdland Jazz Club, Amarnick-Goldstein Concert Hall, Westhampton Beach Performing Arts Center, and The Missouri Theatre as well as London's Crazy Coqs and The Pheasantry to name a few; and in 2022, she added Westminster Abbey to her roster.

 She has performed leading roles in musical theater, operettas and plays.
-New York highlights are: Ruth in Blithe Spirit, Marion Paroo in The Music Man, Hanna Glawari in The Merry Widow, Miss Lucy in Sweet Bird of Youth, Laurey Williams in Oklahoma!, Melissa Gardner in Love Letters, the title role of Princess Ida, Princess Margaret in The Student Prince, Mabel in The Pirates of Penzance, and Elsie Maynard in The Yeomen Of The Guard at venues including New York City Center, McCarter Theater, York Theatre Company, Rhynsburger Theatre, and with the Pittsburgh Civic Light Opera amongst others.
+New York highlights are: Ruth in Blithe Spirit, Marion Paroo in The Music Man, Hanna Glawari in The Merry Widow, Miss Lucy in Sweet Bird of Youth, Titania/Hippolyta in A Midsummer Night's Dream, Laurey Williams in Oklahoma!, Melissa Gardner in Love Letters, the title role of Princess Ida, Princess Margaret in The Student Prince, Mabel in The Pirates of Penzance, and Elsie Maynard in The Yeomen Of The Guard at venues including New York City Center, McCarter Theater, York Theatre Company, Rhynsburger Theatre, and with the Pittsburgh Civic Light Opera amongst others.

-Shana is the recipient of a Bistro Award for Outstanding Concept Show that she originated and produced, In The Still of The Night - all music and words of Noël Coward and Cole Porter.
+Shana is the recipient of a Bistro Award for Outstanding Concept Show that she conceived, wrote, and produced, In The Still of The Night - all music and words of Noël Coward and Cole Porter.
 She has received two Mabel Mercer Foundation Awards: the Julie Wilson Award given to a rising star in cabaret; and the Donald F. Smith Award for her "all-encompassing, critically acclaimed and joyously received achievements in musical theater, operetta, drama and recordings."
 Her solo concert/cabaret productions have been received with accolades all over the US and abroad.
-She has been lauded for her tribute show to the songbook of Julie Andrews, Whistling Away the Dark; her tribute show to the songbook of Barbara Cook, It's Not Where You Start; her duet show with the renowned Prince of Cabaret Steve Ross, We're Old Fashioned: The Jerome Kern Songbook; her salute to Tony Award-winning musicals, Lullaby of Broadway, an autobiographical show, Dreaming, and many more.
+She has been lauded for her tribute shows The Songbook of Julie Andrews: Whistling Away the Dark and The Songbook of Barbara Cook: It's Not Where You Start; her duet show with the renowned Prince of Cabaret Steve Ross, We're Old Fashioned: The Jerome Kern Songbook; her salute to Tony Award-winning musicals, Lullaby of Broadway, and she just recently performed a new autobiographical show Dream Reality.

 Her debut album Out Of The Shadows was released in November 2012 with a live performance and celebration held at The Players with a glowing review from the Wall Street Journal saying “Her voice is bright, strong and true. . .and Ms. Farr is probably the most convincing younger American to sing Noël Coward.”